New constructions of pseudorandom codes: A warmup

 \section{A warmup}

-Here we give informal an description of a zero-bit PRC schemes with is only robust to $o(n)$ errors and pseudorandom against any PPT adversary.
-Our primary purpose for presenting these schemes is to build intuition around which types of assumptions are good for building PRCs.
+\fullornot{ Here we give informal an description of a zero-bit PRC schemes with is only robust to $o(n)$ errors and pseudorandom against any PPT adversary.
+Our reasons for presenting this warmup are twofold.
+First, we believe it provides intuition into what types of assumptions are good for constructing PRCs.
+Second, we find it interesting that building PRCs which are robust to any sub-constant error rate is surprisingly easy (\cref{thm: warmup_thm}) but building PRCs which are robust to a constant error rate seems to require much more involved constructions.
 Very similar PRF based constructions have already been described in \cite{christ2024pseudorandom, christ2024undetectable, kirchenbauer2023watermark, scott2022}.
 Though we note that those seem to achieve robustness to any $o(1/\log n)$ error rate, whereas the following scheme is robust to any $o(1)$ error rate.

+We will examine a simple construction of PRCs, which, for \emph{any} $\tau(n) = \omega(1)$, is robust against $\text{BSC}(1/\tau(n))$.
+We choose $\text{BSC}(1/\tau(n))$ instead of $(1/\tau(n))$-bounded channels only for ease of presentation and one can achieve robustness to $p$-bounded channels by applying techniques similar to those used in \cref{lem: amplify_public}.